Hurricane Dora (1964): United States

-Bahamas and Florida
+Florida

-In the Bahamas, Dora brought heavy rains and high winds to Nassau.
 Along the coast of Florida, tides reached up to 10 ft above mean sea level.
 The hurricane also produced storm surge and abnormally high tides on the Gulf Coast of Florida, especially from Tampa Bay to St. Marks, where tides between 2 and 6 ft were observed.
 Residents were forced to evacuate their homes.
 Strong winds lashed northeastern Florida, with sustained wind of 125 mph observed in St. Augustine.
 Many locations north of Daytona Beach received sustained winds of at least 100 mi/h.
 Because of the slow movement of Dora, some places experienced the worst of the storm for as much as 24 hours.
 Many areas of North Florida received at least 10 in of rainfall, damaging many unharvested crops and inundating numerous roads and bridges, which isolated some communities for several days.
 Throughout Florida, 74 dwellings were flattened and 9,374 received damage, while 14 mobile homes were destroyed and 218 others suffered severe impact.
 About 50 farm buildings and 423 small businesses were severely damaged or demolished.